 2. Stay away from cliches such as, “They’re in a better place”, “God needed an angel”, or “God must have needed them more.”
 Although these statements are intended to make the bereaved one feel better, it will often leave them hurting and frustrated.
 Try encouraging your loved one with loving words of remembrance such as, “I really miss _____, she/he was a such a wonderful person” or “I remember when we ________.”
 Reflection on the deceased loved one brings validation to family members left behind that their loved one was important, is missed, and that they are still cared about.
 Most who have gone through grief still enjoy talking about their loved one.
 Bringing them up is welcomed by most.
 You’re not going to hurt them bringing up their loved one…their loved one is already on their heart.
 Also, at all costs, never say (or even suggest) to someone who is going through grief to “get over it.”
 That’s worse than all cliches combined.

-3. Take the bereaved person a Christmas wreath, cookies, or a Christmas flower arrangement, and while there, maybe offer to do errands for them.
+3. Take the bereaved person a Christmas wreath, cookies, or a Christmas flower arrangement.
 A small kindness and helpful gesture goes a very long way in cheering someone up who is going through grief.